mmeyer2k/wireguard-vanity-address-docker/README.md

 # wireguard-vanity-address-docker

-A docker image for creating WierGuard vanity addresses with the wierguard-vanity-address utility.
+A docker image for creating WireGuard vanity addresses with the wierguard-vanity-address utility.

 ## Usage Examples